inconshreveable/ngrok/docs/DEVELOPMENT.md

 The definitions and shared protocol routines lives under _src/ngrok/msg_

 #### src/ngrok/msg/msg.go
-All of the different message types (Reg, PxyReq, Ping, etc) are defined here.
+All of the different message types (Auth, AuthResp, ReqTunnel, RegProxy, StartProxy, etc) are defined here and their fields documented.
 This is a good place to go to understand exactly what messages are sent between the client and server.

 ## ngrokd - the server
 ### Code